stealthBS/demo1-repo/AI notes.md

 But here we will mainly focus & discuss more about OpenAI's [ChatGPT](https://chatgpt.com/) assistance tool and also we will discuss about other tools according to different works & purposes.

+ChatGPT have some plans/memberships i.e. : Free, Plus (paid), Pro/Team/Enterprise (paid).
+And this AI tool course will contain details how to use these free & paid plan with their features.
+(As of now first we'll learn how to use the free plan effectively)

 ---